dngami/API-testing-tool/README.md

 # API-testing-tool
 Aim : To build a tool using Jmeter to test performance of APIs in lower environment.

 The following RESTful APIs has been developed for input to our Jmeter based testing tool.
 Since APIs are hosted on AWS RDS and docker image of tool is available on docker hub(Details in footer), testings could also be done remotely.
+All this APIs are also tested using Postman using this collection : https://www.getpostman.com/collections/482468e327bd012f4aac and are working correctly.

-To connect on postman: http://apitesting.ap-south-1.elasticbeanstalk.com/webapi/ is to be used as the base path followed by the any of the following request method path.
+For connection: http://apitesting.ap-south-1.elasticbeanstalk.com/webapi/ is to be used as the BASE PATH followed by the any of the following request method path.

-GET Methods: “{}” represents the input variable in the path.
+1. GET Methods: “{}” represents the input variable in the path.
 (Airports have been named by their three letter codes.
 For eg. DEL, MUM etc.)
 > List all flights: /flightInfo

 > Search by Flight id -   /flightInfo/{FlightId}